oktadev/schematics/README.md

 cd secure-react
 ```

-If you'd like to use TypeScript, add the `--typescript` flag.
+If you'd like to use TypeScript, add the `--template typescript` flag.

 ```
-npx create-react-app secure-react --typescript cd secure-react
+npx create-react-app secure-react --template typescript cd secure-react
 ```